trinidj/phrolova-project-v2/data/resonators/lupa/talents.md

 Casting Resonance Liberation Fire-Kissed Glory grants Glory.
 Within 35s:

 Attacks of all Resonators in the team ignore 3% of the target's Fusion RES.
 For each Fusion Resonator in the team other than Lupa, this effect increases by 3%, up to the maximum of 9%.
 When there are 3 Fusion Resonators in the team, Resonators' attacks further ignore 6% Fusion RES.

----

-## Intro Skill: Try Focusing, Eh?

-Attack the target, dealing Fusion DMG.
-Press Normal Attack following Intro Skill Try Focusing, Eh? to cast Mid-air Attack Stage 3.

-**Nowhere to Run!**

-When Lupa enters the Wild Hunt state, her next Intro Skill is replaced with Nowhere to Run!.
-Casting Nowhere to Run! removes the Pack Hunt and Glory effects on all Resonators in the team, dealing Fusion DMG (considered Resonance Liberation DMG).

----

-## Outro Skill: Stand by Me, Warrior

-The incoming Resonator will have their Fusion DMG Amplified by 20% and Basic Attack DMG Amplified by 25% for 14s or until the Resonator is switched out.